 The McIntosh Prize is an annual prize awarded for the best public lecture given by a fourth-year PhD student on a topic growing out of his or her thesis.

-Date: May 2013 - specific date yet to be determined.
+Date: May 2014 - specific date to be determined.

 The purposes of this event are as follows: